sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
 Bonus activity, if you know how, connect to MySQL and view the database contents.

+Now, find the vote-app route in your project/namespace (e.g. project gitops-user1) and open the application in your browser to check it is working.
+You should be able to make a single vote and view the result.

 `At this point you should have the demo application up and running`